Healthy Ways to Scent Your Home Naturally (plus recipes!)

-Instead, I’m sharing healthy ways to scent your home naturally!
-Yay!
+Today I’m sharing healthy ways to scent your home naturally!
+Why use artificial fragrances when there are so many beautiful fragrances available in nature?!

-Plus, natural scents and oils have health benefits, can be antimicrobial and antibacterial too.
+Natural scents and oils have health benefits and can be antimicrobial and antibacterial too.
+Win-win.

 And because of my health history, it’s something else I try to limit my exposure to (and my family’s exposure to).